mahir1010/MuSeqPose/ReadMe.md

 <p align="center"><img src="docs/images/annotation_widget.png"></p>

 ### Pose and Behaviour Sub-Widget
-- The user can play the videos with dynamically generated skeleton.
+- The user can play the videos with a dynamically generated skeleton.
 - The viewer supports keyboard+mouse shortcuts.
   - `ctrl+scroll` to zoom in and out; `ctrl+drag` to pan.
   -  `left-click` on any marker to select; `scroll` to switch focus through all markers.
-  -  `lef-click+drag` to move selected marker.
+  -  `lef-click+drag` to move the selected marker.
   -  `middle-mouse` to delete/un-delete selected marker.
-Invalid markers disappears and the corresponding checkbox gets unchecked.
+Invalid markers disappear, and the corresponding checkbox gets unchecked.
-- Generates checkboxes for behaviours dynamically based on the configuration file.
+- Generates checkboxes for behaviors dynamically based on the configuration file.
-  - Checking a behaviour sets data at corresponding frame number in the underlying datastore.
+  - Checking a behavior sets data at the corresponding frame number in the underlying datastore.
-  - Selecting `Overwrite Next Frame` sets the selected behaviours to the next frame.
-This is useful to mark longer sequences of behaviours.
+  - Selecting `Overwrite Next Frame` sets the selected behaviors to the next frame.
+This is useful to mark longer sequences of behaviors.
 ### Frame Interpolation Sub-Widget

-- Used for quickly annotating a sequence of frames by annotating sentinel frames and interpolating the data for the frames in-between.
+- Used for quickly annotating a sequence of frames by annotating sentinel frames and interpolating the data for the frames in between.
 - Users can select specific body parts for interpolation.
 - `Update Index` button is used to mark the first frame by updating the `Initial Index`.
 - `Interpolate` button interpolates selected parts for the frames between `Initial Index` and `Current Frame`.